davidhaley/Udacity-VR-Nano-Degree-Project-3-Maze/README.md

 # Udacity-VR-Nano-Degree-Project-3-Maze
-Temple Maze VR experience.
-To win, find a key to unlock the temple door.
-See if you can collect all of the coins!
+Maze is a mobile VR application using Unity and the Google VR SDK.
+The user explores a maze environment in search of a key to unlock a temple door.
+The project showcases working knowledge of 2D and 3D UI, waypoint based navigation, procedural animation, interactive objects, spatial audio, particle effects, and persistent storage of session data.

 # Temple Maze VR